sandychips/foodies/README.md

 **Made with ❤️ using React, Node.js, and PostgreSQL**

-⭐ Star this repo if you find it helpful!
+⭐ Star this repo if you find it helpful!# Updated Tue Sep 30 02:55:12 PM EEST 2025 - Environment variable configured for production deployment